orta/graphql-api-goals/README.md

 - Deno would allow for better debugging, faster iteration and native TS
 - Node means keeping acccess to Jest and Wallaby

-Genuinely unsure here, and Prisma is currently node only

 ### Abstractions

 Lot of good stuff take from Redwood here, they have a generalized "functions" concept, then a lot of extra work for making a main GraphQL API.